digikesh/SerialClip/README.md

 # SerialClip

-Snip your sensor data, paste it to your AI.
+Clip your Serial data, paste it to your AI.

-Made by [creativetech.wtf](https://www.creativetech.wtf) — demystifying tech in design, from Singapore. *"Pondering about creativity, tech, and whatever the f\*ck lies in between."*

 A minimal, black-and-white, browser-based live monitor for Arduino/ESP32 serial data — built to make hardware experiments easy to share with AI coding agents